yhttp/yhttp/sphinx/cookbook.rst

 custom
 ^^^^^^

-Use can use your very own callable as the request validator:
+You can use your very own callable as the request validator:

 .. testsetup:: cookbook/validation/custom